awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Change Manager ]

-[Change Manager](change-manager.md), a capability of AWS Systems Manager, is an enterprise change management framework for requesting, approving, implementing, and reporting on operational changes to your application configuration and infrastructure\.
+[Change Manager](change-manager.md) is an enterprise change management framework for requesting, approving, implementing, and reporting on operational changes to your application configuration and infrastructure\.
 From a single *delegated administrator account*, if you use AWS Organizations, you can manage changes across multiple AWS accounts in multiple AWS Regions\.
 Alternatively, using a *local account*, you can manage changes for a single AWS account\.
 Use Change Manager for managing changes to both AWS resources and on\-premises resources\.

 ------
 #### [ Automation ]

-Use [Automation](systems-manager-automation.md), a capability of AWS Systems Manager, to automate common maintenance and deployment tasks\.
+Use [Automation](systems-manager-automation.md) to automate common maintenance and deployment tasks\.
 You can use Automation to create and update Amazon Machine Images \(AMIs\), apply driver and agent updates, reset passwords on Windows Server instance, reset SSH keys on Linux instances, and apply OS patches or application updates\.

 ------
 #### [ Change Calendar ]

-[Change Calendar](systems-manager-change-calendar.md), a capability of AWS Systems Manager, helps you set up date and time ranges when actions you specify \(for example, in [Systems Manager Automation](systems-manager-automation.md) runbooks\) can or can't be performed in your AWS account\.
+[Change Calendar](systems-manager-change-calendar.md) helps you set up date and time ranges when actions you specify \(for example, in [Systems Manager Automation](systems-manager-automation.md) runbooks\) can or can't be performed in your AWS account\.
 In Change Calendar, these ranges are called *events*\.
 When you create a Change Calendar entry, you're creating a [Systems Manager document](sysman-ssm-docs.md) of the type `ChangeCalendar`\.
 In Change Calendar, the document stores [iCalendar 2\.0](https://icalendar.org/) data in plaintext format\.
 Events that you add to the Change Calendar entry become part of the document\.
 You can add events manually in the Change Calendar interface or import events from a supported third\-party calendar using an `.ics` file\.

 ------
 #### [ Maintenance Windows ]

-Use [Maintenance Windows](systems-manager-maintenance.md), a capability of AWS Systems Manager, to set up recurring schedules for managed instances to run administrative tasks such as installing patches and updates without interrupting business\-critical operations\.
+Use [Maintenance Windows](systems-manager-maintenance.md) to set up recurring schedules for managed instances to run administrative tasks such as installing patches and updates without interrupting business\-critical operations\.

 ------